h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - XGBoost GBM Models
 - XGBoost Dart Models
 - GLM Models
+- Decision Tree Models
 - LightGBM Models
 - TensorFlow Models
 - FTRL Models
 - RuleFit Models
 - LightGBM Boosting Types
 - LightGBM Categorical Support
+- Constant Models
+- Whether To Show Constant Models in Iteration Panel
+- Parameters for TensorFlow
 - Max Number of Trees/Iterations
+- N_estimators List To Sample From For Models That Do Not Use Early Stopping
 - Minimum Learning Rate for Final Ensemble GBM Models
 - Maximum Learning Rate for Final Ensemble GBM Models
+- Reduction Factor For Max.
+Number of Trees/Iterations During Feature Evolution
 - Reduction Factor for Number of Trees/Iterations During Feature Evolution
 - Minimum Learning Rate for Feature Engineering GBM Models
 - Max Learning Rate for Tree Models
 - Max Number of Epochs for TensorFlow/FTRL
+- Max.
+Tree Depth
+- Max. max_bin for Tree Features
 - Max Number of Rules for RuleFit
 - Ensemble Level for Final Modeling Pipeline
+- Cross-validate Single Final Model
 - Number of Models During Tuning Phase
 - Sampling Method for Imbalanced Binary Classification Problems
 - Ratio of Majority to Minority Class for Imbalanced Binary Classification to Trigger Special Sampling Techniques (if Enabled)
 - Ratio of Majority to Minority Class for Heavily Imbalanced Binary Classification to Only Enable Special Sampling Techniques if Enabled
 - Number of Bags for Sampling Methods for Imbalanced Binary Classification (if Enabled)
+- Hard Limit on Number of Bags for Sampling Methods for Imbalanced Binary Classification
 - Hard Limit on Number of Bags for Sampling Methods for Imbalanced Binary Classification During Feature Evolution Phase
 - Max Size of Data Sampled During Imbalanced Sampling
 - Target Fraction of Minority Class After Applying Under/Over-Sampling Techniques
 - Max Number of Automatic FTRL Interactions Terms for 2nd, 3rd, 4th order interactions terms (Each)
 - Enable Detailed Scored Model Info
+- Whether to Enable Bootstrap Sampling for Validation and Test Scores
 - For Classification Problems with This Many Classes, Default to TensorFlow

 **Features Settings**